 To be vibrant and competitive, Michigan communities must be ready for development.
 This involves planning for new investment and reinvestment, identifying assets and opportunities, and focusing limited resources.
 Certified Redevelopment Ready Communities® attract and retain businesses, offer superior customer service and have a streamlined development approval process making pertinent information available around-the clock for anyone to view.

 The foundation of the program begins with RRC Best Practices (Note: interactive features work best in Internet Explorer).
 Developed by experts in the public and private sector, these best practices are the standard to achieve certification.
 They’re also designed to create a predictable and straightforward experience for investors, businesses and residents working within a community.
 These best practices challenge communities to be flexible while seeking quality development that supports a sense of place.
-To learn more about RRC best practices, download the Best Practices document and watch the video above.
+To learn more about RRC best practices, download the Best Practices document.

 The Redevelopment Ready Communities® (RRC) program is open to any community in Michigan—at no cost.
 Those who will benefit most are communities that either already have an area of concentrated development such as a traditional downtown or commercial corridor or are planning for such development.